 However, if your freelancing career is going to continue on the side and it relates to the job you are looking to fulfill, let them know how that can benefit the company.
 For instance, if you freelance as a logo designer and you are seeking a full-time job with a design agency, moonlighting as a designer could potentially bring your new clients to the new company.
 In the eyes of your potential employer, your freelancing will make you more valuable, and the chances of you landing the job will go up.

-Don’t forget that there is no such thing as the perfect CV.
+Don’t forget that there is no such thing as the perfect freelance resume.
 There is no exact template just waiting for you to fill.
 It simply doesn’t exist.
-There is, however, the perfect CV for you.
-But in order to put together your perfect CV, you need to customize it to the job you are seeking using only the most applicable bits and pieces from your past.
+There is, however, the perfect resume for you.
+But in order to put together your perfect resume, you need to customize it to the job you are seeking using only the most applicable bits and pieces from your past.

 Freelancers working with the growing micro-gig economy are considered trailblazers.
 They are heading down new roads and creating careers for themselves while following their passions.